CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 the project, I often find it useful to go off and learn those technologies or learnings on my own before applying them to the project.
 Finally, we should minimize project risk or uncertainty.
 A typical mitigation strategy would be using familiar technologies to us, rather than new technologies that require the developer to go off and learn a bunch of concepts.
+Creative tasks are also very difficult, and perhaps trying to take the coding out of the creativity is the answer here, but really I've never found an easy way to minimize this as far as a project risk goes.

 There are challenges inherent in collaboration, especially with external parties.
 So we have to have these external customer meetings preferable upfront, and often during the project to fully understand the customer request.
 High collaboration needs